A Virtuous Woman – Developing a Titus 2 Discipleship Ministry From Proverbs 31 Woman

 I have so much advice and wisdom gained through my trials that would have spared my younger self (and others) so much pain and heartache.

-But through becoming a Titus 2 woman and having a Titus 2 discipleship ministry, I can help younger women learn from those gains.
+But through becoming a Titus 2 woman and having a Titus 2 discipleship ministry, I can help the younger woman today learn from those gains.

 Who is the Titus 2 Woman?